Last updated

 Developing Life Skills

-Encouraging your teenager to maintain a planner or use digital organization tools can translate to better tracking of assignments and deadlines.
+Encourage your teen to use a planner or digital tools to track assignments and deadlines.

 Help your teen establish a consistent study routine, which may involve setting up a quiet, designated study space that is free from distractions.